Skip to main content

 Frequently asked questions

-Storing your photos in Dropbox is simple and it’s easy to get to your image and video files once they're backed up—across all your devices.
-You can use a web browser to store, browse, and share from your account.
 For Windows and Mac sync, install the Dropbox desktop app, and all your photos will appear in folders you can access from Windows File Explorer and macOS Finder.
 You can also upload and access all your backed up photos to your mobile device using the Dropbox mobile app.
 Because your photos are stored in the cloud, you can access them from any device using Dropbox, no matter where you are.

 Dropbox makes it easy—and automatic—to back up your photos on an iPhone or Android device.
 When you enable camera uploads, your photos will upload to the camera uploads folder in your Dropbox account.
-Camera uploads also has an optional feature you can set so your photos are backed up the moment you take them from your mobile device to Dropbox.
-After your photos have been uploaded, you can move them to a different folder in your Dropbox account if you’d like.

-Check out Dropbox Backup, a simple and secure cloud backup and recovery solution for your computer and external hard drives.
 Easily back up content like photos, videos, and personal documents from folders on your computer like Documents, Desktop, and Downloads.
-And you can even back up your entire external hard drive—and quickly recover if your device crashes or gets lost or stolen.
+You can even back up your entire external hard drive—and quickly recover your files if your device crashes or gets lost or stolen.

 A Dropbox folder with a cloud icon